-Ranalda Tsosie, Individual Interdisciplinary PhD program
+Ranalda Tsosie, Interdisciplinary Doctoral Student

 It has been an interesting journey to get to this point.
 Tsosie said, “My story is that typical of a non-traditional student.
 I had a family prior to returning to school; I was an entrepreneur tired of the same old day-to-day duties, so I decided to go back to school.
 I started at a tribal college, Diné College and received three A.S. degrees, then a B.S. in Chemistry at the University of New Mexico (UNM).
 At first, I wanted to pursue pharmacy school but later realized my passion was in the lab.
 I have always been drawn to science since I was very young, and I became really motivated when I started studying the toxicity of metals to humans in a biomedical lab at UNM and the Initiative to Maximize Student Diversity (IMSD) program.”